ThomasArts/aetmodel/ThreatModel.md

  * **Notes from Documentation**
  	* [**Sync**](https://github.com/aeternity/protocol/blob/master/SYNC.md)
-		* [Sync Transport Protocol](https://github.com/aeternity/protocol/blob/master/SYNC.md#transport-protocol): ***initiator of the handshake sends their static key to the responder and the initiator knows the static key of the responder.*** How does the initiator knows the static key of the responder?
+		* [Sync Transport Protocol](https://github.com/aeternity/protocol/blob/master/SYNC.md#transport-protocol): ***initiator of the handshake sends their static key to the responder and the initiator knows the static key of the responder.***
+			* 	How does the initiator knows the static key of the responder?
+			*  The reponder's public key is published and authenticated out of band.
 	* [**Æternity epoch node API**](https://github.com/aeternity/protocol/blob/master/epoch/api/README.md#%C3%86ternity-epoch-node-api)
 		* 	How is internal and external (Internet) exposure of APIs enforced?
 	* [**Release 0.17.0 introduced backward-incompatibility**](https://github.com/aeternity/epoch/blob/master/docs/release-notes/RELEASE-NOTES-0.17.0.md)
+	* Privilege levels for the code - what is the correct model?

 ## Conclusions